PolaricServer/Polaric-Core/doc/serverconfig.md

     // Implement additional required methods...

-    // A static main method could also be put her to start up the appl }
+    // A static main method could also be put her to start up the application }